vishnurapps/ALASKA2/Understanding.md

 - TTA helps, but up to some point.
 After 0.92 it worsens the score.
 - You can solve this problem as binary- and multi-class classification.
 Multi-class seems to be a bit better, but it's not written in stone.
 - Bigger batch is better.
 I'm strongly suggesting to leverage fp16 training or if you know how to do model surgery - give a try to InplaceABN.

+##Advantages of tfrecords

+Reading each individual image in the large dataset is often a slow process.
+So, to make it fast we store many images as tensor Tf records and read from there.
+At a time, we can feed data from many TF records to TPU for training without worrying about the order.
+This will make the data feeding process fast and hence improve the overall run time.

+## Models to try
+MobileNet, MixNet, and EfficientNet - Depthwise separable convolutions are common between these backbones.

+Expanding on this idea… FBNet, MNASNet, SinglePath NAS also converge, but don't achieve as high an accuracy as the bigger Efficientnets (they tend to level off in the Efficientnet B0-B1 range).
+So I'd say more generally that backbones based on the MobileNet V1/V2 block sequence tend to work.
+More work to do on understanding why this is the case.
+This observation can also form the basis for custom network design.
 ## About submission
 ## Important links
 - FP16 : https://www.quora.com/What-is-the-difference-between-FP16-and-FP32-when-doing-deep-learning